Computing & ICT, Business Studies & Economics

 Some useful websites:

-We also run computer club everyday open to all students until 4.15.
+We also hold computer club Tuesday - Friday open to all students until 4.00 p.m.
 We offer opportunities to complete coursework, homework, build on software skills and start new projects.

 Business Studies & Economics